Coder731/Portfolio-Project-3-from-template/README.md

 # User stories

-This is designed for users to plya tic tac toe.
+This is designed for users to play tic tac toe.

 It also documents:

-	- lessons I learned about python during the project
+	- lessons learned about python during the project
 	- bugs encountered during development
-	- the approach I took to building my first python project
+	- the approach taken building first python project

 # Features
 - board, shown as game is progressing